nrfconnect/sdk-nrf/samples/esb/README.rst

 The Transmitter sample can be found under :file:`samples/esb/ptx` in the |NCS| folder structure.
 The Receiver sample can be found under :file:`samples/esb/prx` in the |NCS| folder structure.

-See :ref:`gs_programming` for information about how to build and program the application.
+See :ref:`programming` for information about how to build and program the application.

 FEM support
 ===========